 Welcome to the second installment of urbaneer’s real estate 2013 Fall Forecast, where we look at the role that demographics, investment as well as buying behaviour play in shaping the future of this market.
-In the first part of our forecast, we looked at the big picture role that lending policy and interest rates play propping up the market.
-Do all of these factors combined balance each other out?
-Does the Toronto property market lean towards boom or bust?
-Read on to find out!

 The red-hot Toronto real estate market continues to climb and to carry momentum, which has caught the cautious attention of some (policy makers for one, urbaneer for another).
 While there is sub text attached to each of the property types, which all reflect different behaviours and stories, much of the furor (as always) remains at the feet of the condominium market.